 COHORT: A group of students tracked longitudinally to assess traditional academic outcomes.
 For example, an entering cohort is typically tracked to establish retention and graduation rates.
-Common defining characteristics of a cohort may include FIRST-TIME or transfer status, race/ethnicity, gender, entering student SAT scores or GPAs, and EOP status.
+Common defining characteristics of a cohort may include FIRST-TIME or transfer status, full or part-time status, race/ethnicity, gender, entering student SAT scores or GPAs, and EOP status.